 FOR THE GUYS: You want them to be with you getting ready, especially Dad if he is still with us and your best man if you are able to single one out!
 These create some great helping hands and add depth to the story telling of your images.

-This is highly recommended in order to provide you with the best photography possible using the most flattering of light.
-You want to remember that event lighting is a talent and skill that requires an understanding of light placement and good shadows and bad shadows, we can work closely with your lighting an AV team to ensure that the end result is always the best result.
+This is highly recommended in order to provide you with the best photography (and video too!) possible using the most flattering of light.
+You want to remember that event lighting is a talent and skill that requires an understanding of light placement, knowing the difference between a good shadow and bad shadow, good sound and bad sound - we can work closely with your lighting/AV team to ensure that the end result is always the best result.
 Please don’t hesitate to let us know if assistance/guidance is needed.

 Can you recommend vendors such as; catering, florists, decorations, mehndi artists, hair stylists, make-up artists or a venue for my event(s)?

 WE CAN AND LOVE TO!
-Photography is often enough the 2nd or 3rd in line of booked event professionals.
-Photographers have the most engagement with all of your actually vendors coming in a close tie with your event planner/coordinator if you should choose to hire one (*we’ve got recommendations for those too!), so asking your photographer can provide you with an array of options you may have yet to start to explore.
+Photography is often enough the 2nd or 3rd in line (*wedding planner and venue are typically first but often enough we can come in a close tie with the coordinator at times when one is being considered.) of booked event professionals.
+Photographers have the highest engagement with the client coming in a close tie with your full-time event planner/coordinator if you should choose to hire one (*we’ve got recommendations for those too!), so asking your photographer can provide you with an array of options you may have yet to start to explore.

 When can I expect to see my event images?